 - The value of your assets

-Creditors want to ensure you’ll be able to meet the IVA requirements and pay them.
+Creditors want to feel confident that you’ll meet the IVA’s requirements and pay them back.

-- The IVA process allows you to avoid bankruptcy and property repossession in many cases
+- You can avoid bankruptcy and property repossession

-- You can make one fixed, affordable monthly payment
+- Debt repayments are consolidated into one fixed, affordable monthly repayment

 - All interest on your debt is frozen